Tony Johor Kaki Travels for Food · Heritage · Culture · History

 Sha cha sauce (rempah) recipe.

-White sesame seeds, deep fried flat fish (tee poh), fried dried shrimps, peanuts, shredded coconut, garlic, mustard seeds, coriander seeds, red chili pepper, Sichuan peppercorns, star anise, fennel, cinnamon seeds, shallots, white sugar, walnut kernels, galangal, white pepper, vanilla, curry powder, belacan, asam.
+White sesame seeds, deep fried flat fish (tee poh), fried dried shrimps, peanuts, shredded coconut, garlic, mustard seeds, coriander seeds, red chili pepper, Sichuan peppercorns, star anise, fennel, cinnamon seeds, basil leaves, shallots, white sugar, walnut kernels, galangal, white pepper, vanilla, curry powder, belacan, asam.

 Boil the spicy sha cha soup into a thick sauce.
 Pour the bright red spicy sauce on the blanched noodles.